natalied0uglas/student_recipes/README.md

 - **Login** with your GitHub credentials
 - create a `New Site with Git`
 - put in the name of the GitHub repository that you created above.
 - Your GitHub repository will be built as a web site with a randomly chosen URL.
-Something like `wiggly_eel_9875.netlify.app`.
+Something like `juicy_peach_9965.netlify.app`.
 - Now change the first part of this URL to something that you want.
-In other words, the wiggly_eel_9875 part can change to something that has not been taken (eg: *mylifeintext.netlify.app*)
+In other words, the juicy_peach_9965 part can change to something that has not been taken (eg: *mytastyrecipes.netlify.app*)
 - Keep the Netlify window open and do not sign out

 ### GitHub is where the files are located and updated.